 When I discovered the Naumi Hotel and its beautiful bar area I knew this was the perfect venue for this event.
 The Frocktails committee – Nikki, Amelia and Amy and myself put together a kick arse event!
 There’s more photos on the hashtag here.
 Please note some photos are from past years events.

 For the evening, I made the Viki Sews Maureen’s dress.
 The pattern is described as an asymmetric dress with a fitted silhouette.
 There is a draping through the side seams through the waist line.
-The dress has one long set-in sleeve with a voluminous sleeve head – the lower part it is narrow.
+The dress has one long set-in sleeve with a voluminous sleeve head – the lower part is narrow.
 There is a slit in the left side seam and the length of the dress is below the knee.

-I loved the look of this pattern on from the pattern advertising and came across the same fabric at The Fabric Shop Otara.
+I loved the look of this pattern from the pattern advertising and came across the same fabric at The Fabric Shop Otara.
 They stock lots of unique fabrics that I haven’t seen elsewhere!
 The fabric is a weird polyblend knit with sparkles – perfect for Frocktails!

 This dress was so fast and simple to make – It put it together in a couple of hours.
-The fabric is a knit so doesn’t fray.
+The fabric is knit so doesn’t fray.
 I sewed it entirely on the sewing machine.
 To add enough poof to the sleeve I used two bra cups from an old bikini top.
 They seemed to give a better shape than shoulder pads.
 I made size 46 in the pattern which is shockingly the largest size it goes up to.
 I really hope Viki Sews expands the sizing on this pattern.

 The dress in the image looked super clingy so I decided to size up on the pattern.
 It was a good decision as I was glad the fabric wasn’t stretching over my tum instead it glided with the extra bit of ease.
 I found the fabric a bit clingy so wore the right undergarments to help with that 🙂